ztc4/Extra-Resources/Java/Basics.md

 int age = 19; // Example of declaring an integer variable String name = "Zachary"; // Example of declaring a string variable
 ```
-If you happen to be declaring something that a class the you would put the object before
+If you happen to be declaring a class/instance of an class, you would then use that class name before it!

 ```java
 Classname zachary = new Classname();